Protocols to measure the non-Abelian Berry phase by pumping a spin qubit through a quantum-dot loop: Measurement protocol for the non-Abelian Berry phase

+Even though the simulation results depend on 10 input parameters, in the adiabatic case, the frequency of the signal depends only on the ratio of $\Omega$ and $v_{12}$ (see the definition of $\theta_\textrm{so}$ below Eq.~\eqref{eq:nonAB}), which depends on the actual material and device details, and is hard to estimate theoretically.
+Based on recent shuttling experiments \cite{vanriggelendoelman2023coherent}, we estimate that $v_{12} \sim \Omega$ is very feasible and results in a high frequency in the order of 1 radian per shuttling cycle.
+In Fig.~\ref{fig:NABP_diabatic}, we have used a conservative choice $\Omega < v_{12}$, leading to oscillations with relatively low frequency.

-Equation \eqref{eq:measurementoutcomeNloop} is the central result of this work.
-It is an approximate result, valid in the adiabatic limit.
-To illustrate its relation to experiments, where the adiabatic approximation might break down, in Fig.~\ref{fig:NABP_diabatic}a we show simulation results obtained by solving the time-dependent Schr\"odinger equation numerically.
-Blue, red and yellow data points show simulated results for three different shuttling times (see inset), whereas the solid line shows the adiabatic result of Eq.~\eqref{eq:measurementoutcomeNloop}.
+In Fig.~\ref{fig:NABP_diabatic}, blue, red and yellow data points show simulated results for three different shuttling times (see inset), whereas the solid line shows the adiabatic result of Eq.~\eqref{eq:measurementoutcomeNloop}.
 First, the solid line and the blue data points match to a high degree, confirming the analytical result Eq.~\eqref{eq:measurementoutcomeNloop}.
 Second, as the shuttling time is decreased ($\tau_\textrm{s} \lesssim 2$ ns), the mismatch with the adiabatic result grows significantly.
 We attribute the irregularities developing for shorter shuttling times to diabatic transitions during the shuttling dynamics.
+The critical value of the shuttling time can differ if the shape of the pulses are different.
+We will turn back to the analysis of the non-adiabaticity in Sec.~\ref{subsec:shuttling_time}.

 In Fig.~\ref{fig:NABP_diabatic}b, we illustrate the importance of the relative strength of the Zeeman splitting used to initialise the qubit and thermal fluctuations, focusing on the adiabatic limit for simplicity.
 Fig.~\ref{fig:NABP_diabatic}b shows that increasing the Zeeman splitting at a fixed temperature leads to an enhanced contrast of the oscillations, i.e., for a clear illustration of the effect it is beneficial to increase the dc magnetic-field pulse strength and decrease the temperature as much as possible.